w3tecch/aurelia-typescript-boilerplate/README.md

 ```

 ### i18n integration
-You can pass a tranlation string into the `displayName('USER.LAST_NAME')` and it will be translated for you.
+You can pass a translation string into the `displayName('USER.LAST_NAME')` and it will be translated for you.

-Additionally you can translate methods like `.required()` in `src/local/*` as demostrated in the files.
+Additionally you can translate methods like `.required()` in `src/local/*` as demonstrated in the files.

 If you use the the method `withMessageKey('YOUR.TRANSLATION')` you can pass a translation string and it will be translated for you.